-We believe that we are made in the image of a Creator, whom we can more fully know through creativity and imagination.
-We believe the arts are a form of hospitality, which invite us to explore universal themes of culture, community, and faith.
-The CF Gallery is designed to foster generative conversations, personal engagement, and spiritual reflection.
-We welcome collaborations with artists of diverse backgrounds in this endeavor to gain a fuller understanding of ourselves, our neighbors, and the world we live in.
-We believe that the bridges we form through the arts strengthen relationships for the common good of our community.
+We welcome collaborations with artists of diverse backgrounds in this endeavor to gain a fuller understanding of ourselves, our neighbors, and the world.
+We believe that the bridges we form through the arts strengthen relationships for our common good.

 Our art gallery in Columbia, MO is located in the CF foyer and is open to the public during regular office hours.
 We also host receptions for our different shows to celebrate and honor the artists.

 At the front of our classroom, we have posted the following verse:

 Whatever you do, work at it with all your heart, as working for the Lord, not for human masters, since you know that you will receive an inheritance from the Lord as a reward.
 It is the Lord Christ you are serving.
 Colossians 3:23-24

 This verse reminds us that the work of our hands is ultimately not for us, not for a grade, but for Jesus.
 We do not have any talent or skill that was not first given to us by the Lord, and we glorify him best when we reflect back to him the goodness he placed in us.

 After a year’s worth of work, this show is our act of worship.
 It is an offering of creativity back to our creator with humility and gratitude.

 Natalya Chernookaya (Ms. Cher)Christian Fellowship School Art Instructor